larryinx/larryinx.github.io/_pages/about.md

   limit: 5 # leave blank to include all the blog posts
 ---

-#### 🦄 Yinxi Li | Currently Master’s Student in CS
+#### 🦄 About Me | Currently Master’s Student in CS
 Hey there, I'm Larry!
 Thanks for visiting my humble page.
-I'm currently a CS MMath candidate at the [University of Waterloo](https://uwaterloo.ca), advised by Prof. [Pengyu Nie](https://pengyunie.github.io).
-Before that, I received my B.Sc. in Computer Science from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html), and my final year project was advised by Prof. [Eric Lo](https://appsrv.cse.cuhk.edu.hk/~ericlo).
+I'm currently a CS M.Math. candidate at the [University of Waterloo](https://uwaterloo.ca), advised by Prof. [Pengyu Nie](https://pengyunie.github.io).
+Before that, I received my B.Sc. in Computer Science (ELITE Stream) from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html), and my final year project was advised by Prof. [Eric Lo](https://appsrv.cse.cuhk.edu.hk/~ericlo).
 I also spent a semester as an exchange student at [ETH Zürich](https://ethz.ch/en.html) during my undergraduate, where I explored advanced topics in Machine Learning and Software Engineering.

 #### 💻 Research & Technical Interests
 - NLP - still exploring my master's thesis topic